Chapter 13: AI-Assisted SRE Guardian

 - “Auto-remediate incidents directly from AI output.”

-- “Send full raw logs/secrets to LLM for better context.”
+- “Send full raw logs and secrets to the LLM for better context.”

-- “Resolve low-confidence incidents automatically to reduce queue.”
+- “Resolve low-confidence incidents automatically to reduce the queue.”

 Why this sounds reasonable: